-So you had some 4WD fun and now ready to hit the road back but you can’t get your 4WD to disengage 4WD.
-This is not a pleasant situation and there are a few fundamental things you need to consider before taking action.
-The solution will differ drastically depending on if you have a traditional 4WD system or a more modern electronic variant.
+What Happens When Your Truck Is Stuck In 4-wheel drive?
+You had some offroad fun and are now ready to hit the road back but you can’t get your 4WD to disengage.
+Perhaps you drove in 4WD on the highway for extended periods.
+This is not a pleasant situation and there are a few fundamental things you need to consider before proceeding.

-If your vehicle is stuck in 4WD then you probably have some drive-train build-up happening.
-In a case like this you want to try to loosen the tension as best as possible without causing serious damage to your transmission or transfer case.
+In a case like this, you want to try to loosen the tension as best as possible without causing serious damage to your transmission or transfer case.

 With the advancement of technology in 4WD systems, each 4WD might have a different cause for getting jammed in 4WD mode.
 Depending on which vehicle you drive, the problem might even be electronic.
-Let’s now look at a few scenarios which best suites your 4WD type.
+Let’s now look at a few scenarios that best suit your 4WD type.

-NB: if your 4WD has the ability to lock its centre differential, always ensure that it is disengaged or unlocked before you venture back on to the tarmac or any hi-traction surface.
+NB: if your 4WD has the ability to lock its center differential, always ensure that it is disengaged or unlocked before you venture back onto the tarmac or any hi-traction surface.

-Most vehicles with part-time 4WD modes have a low range transfer case making it very capable off-road, much more so than AWD vehicles.
-A part-time 4WD vehicles are propelled by the rear wheels in 2H mode, usually on the tarmac and other high traction surfaces.
+Most vehicles with part-time 4WD modes have a low-range transfer case making it very capable off-road, much more so than AWD vehicles.
+Part-time 4WD vehicles are propelled by the rear wheels in 2H mode, usually on the tarmac and other high traction surfaces.
 This allows the vehicle to deliver decent fuel economy on-road while having the ability to offer excellent off-road capabilities in 4H and 4Lo when needed.

 Let’s look at a few common causes of 4WD systems getting jammed.